EU Parliament approves digital COVID certificate | DW | 09.06.2021

 EU lawmakers have backed a proposal allowing for digital proof of COVID vaccinations or negative tests.
 The measures are aimed at enabling restriction-free travel within the EU as the summer tourism season begins.

-The European Parliament announced its authorization of the use of digital COVID certificates within the EU on Wednesday, saying that it is now up to the member states to apply the rules.
+The European Parliament announced its authorization of the use of digital COVID certificates within the European Union on Wednesday, saying that it is now up to member states to apply the rules.

 The parliament voted on Tuesday evening, passing the proposal with 553 votes for and 91 against, with 46 abstentions.
 The measures will come into effect from July 1 and will last for 12 months.

-The proposed certificates would enable more secure travel between EU countries by validating whether someone has been fully vaccinated, tested negative for the virus or has recovered from the disease.
-The EU will provide €100 million ($121.9 million) for the purchasing of COVID-19 tests.
+The proposed certificates would enable more secure travel between EU countries by validating whether someone has been fully vaccinated, has recently tested negative for the virus, or has recovered from the disease.
+The EU will also provide €100 million ($121.9 million) for the purchase of COVID-19 tests.

-Spanish MEP Juan Fernando Lopez Aguilar, who chairs the committee on civil liberties, emphasized the value of free movement for EU citizens during a plenary session on Tuesday.
+Spanish member of the European Parliament Juan Fernando Lopez Aguilar, who chairs the committee on civil liberties, emphasized the value of free movement for EU citizens during a plenary session on Tuesday.

 "We want to send out the message to European citizens that we are doing everything we can to restore freedom of movement," he said.